otonashixav/solid-flip/README.md

 #### animateExit

 Takes one additional option, `fixPosition`, defaulting to false, which sets the `position` proeprty of exiting elements to `absolute`, removes margins, and fixes `left, top, width, height` such that the exiting element is removed from the document flow without changes to how it renders.
+The parent should have `position: relative` for this to work properly.

 ```tsx
 <Transition